Subhadipjana95/jewellery-01-nixgn/README.md

-# Next.js template
+# Jewellery Business Landing Page

-This is a Next.js template with shadcn/ui.
+This is a Jewellery Business Landing Page with shadcn/ui under NIXGN.

 ## Adding components